01-edu/public/subjects/smart-road/README.md

 #### **Statistics**

-Your program must be able to generate statistics, as stated above, this must be displayed in a window right after the user tries to exit the simulation.
+Your program must be able to generate statistics, as stated above.
+These must be displayed in a window, right after the user tries to exit the simulation.

 The statistics must include:

 - Max number of vehicles that passed the intersection
-- Collisions if there was any
 - Max velocity of all vehicles (Display the fastest speed achieved)
 - Min velocity of all vehicles (Dislay the slowest speed reached)
 - Max time that the vehicles took to pass the intersection (for all vehicles, display the one that took more time)
+- Min time that the vehicles took to pass the intersection (for all vehicles, display the one that took less time)
   - The time starts to count whenever the vehicle is detected by the **smart intersection algorithm** until the end of the intersection, which is when the vehicle is removed from the canvas.
-- Min time that the vehicles took to pass the intersection (for all vehicles, display the one that took less time)
 - Close calls, this is when both vehicles pass each other with a violation of the safe distance.

 ---